-Carbon transfer prints differ from all other types of photographic prints because the image sits on top of the paper surface which produces a relief, or third dimension of the image.
-This results in very sharp edge definition plus carbon prints display a range of tonality from dark to light unobtainable in other methods of photographic printing.
+Carbon transfer prints differ from all other types of photographic prints because the image sits on top of the paper surface, producing a relief, or third dimension of the image.
+This method results in very sharp edge definition and a range of tonality unobtainable in other methods of photographic printing.

-The carbon transfer process was devised in the mid 1850's; it is complex and demanding.
-There is only one commercially available carbon transfer product -a tissue- being made currently.
-The craft comprises many variables, some controlled by the person doing the printing, and some beyond the printer’s control.
+The carbon transfer process was devised in the mid 1850s; it is complex and demanding.
+The craft comprises many variables - some controlled by the person doing the printing, and some beyond the printer’s control.
 Therefore, no two carbon prints of the same image, even printed consecutively, will be exactly alike; a carbon transfer print is truly a hand-made, one-of-a-kind object.